andrewldesousa/andrewldesousa.github.io/_posts/2020-01-31-linear-algebra-for-ml.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-This post series is designed for people who want to do Machine Learning, but find that the Linear Algebra involved is making it more difficult than it needs to be.
 This series contains the most useful Linear Algebra concepts used in Machine Learning.
 By mastering these concepts, the Linear Algebra in Machine Learning will not hinder your ability to understand these learning algorithms at a deep level.
+This post series is designed for people who want to do Machine Learning and don't quite meet the Linear Algebra prequisites or simply need a refresher because it has been a while since he/she has seen Linear Algebra.

 ## Linear Systems and Basic Definitions

 Let's layout a definion for a linear equation.
-A linear equation maintains this form:
+Here is its form:

 $$
 a_1x_1 + a_2x_2 + ... + a_nx_n = y
 $$

 where $$x_n$$ represents input parameters and $$a_n$$ represents coefficients or weights that scale the input parameters.
+Input paramaters can be thought of as the values that you pass to a function.

-If you were to plot each valid set of $$x$$ variables for a fixed weights and a fixed $$y$$, you would find that the graph results in a set of points which all fall on a single line.
-If there were a term in the equation with a degree greater than 1 (for example: $$a_nx_n^2$$), the equation would no longer be considered linear because the points would no longer all lie on a straight line.
+If you were to plot each valid set of $$x$$ variables for a fixed set of weights and a fixed $$y$$ value, you would find that the graph results in a set of points which could all be fit onto a line.
+Any function that doesn't fit on a line is not a linear function.
+If there were a term in the equation with a degree greater than 1 (for example: $$a_nx_n^2$$), the equation would no longer be considered linear.

 A system of linear equations is a set of equations in linear form with respect to the same input parameters.
 A set of input paramters that satisfy each equation in a system gets called a solution to that system.
 Graphically speaking, a solution refers to a point in which all the lines of a system intersect.